 What should I do to prepare my mind and spirit for the ceremony?

 While the body is a physical vessel of our experience, our mind is what largely determines the possibilities of what we can tap into during a ceremony.
 Whatever we call it—the mind, consciousness, or psyche—it defines our possibilities throughout life, and it will do the same during an Ayahuasca ceremony.
 Any concept or belief that we hold on to leads to the creation of thought patterns and behaviors that result in actions (or inactions).
 The mind is the ultimate filter of our reality, and its well-being nurtures a healthy spirit.
 Ayahuasca represents a guiding force that stands apart from any particular tradition or system of belief.
 It works to help us expand our boundaries and open our mind and senses to the unknown and unseen.

-Through an Ayahuasca experience, we can break the limitations imposed on us by society, and narrow in on the center of what is truth.
-At the same time, however, the potential of an Ayahuasca experience is constrained by the mindset one brings into the ceremony.
+Through an Ayahuasca experience, we can break the limitations imposed on us by society, and narrow in on the center of what is the truth.
+At the same time, however, the potential of an Aya experience is constrained by the mindset one brings to the ceremony.
 Ayahuasca is a “guide” showing us the possibilities, but ultimately we are the ones that help those possibilities manifest.
 This is why an Ayahuasca ceremony is most beneficial when approached with a humble heart, clear intentions, and an open mind.
 Having a clear intention for experiencing Ayahuasca is important if you wish to gain the depth and transformational power it can have.
 Prior to the ceremony, it is helpful to consider your intentions closely.
 Take some time to sit quietly and ask yourself some questions:

 –What would you like to change in your life?

 –Are there things burdening your mind or spirit that you would like to resolve?